pascalmcme/pands-project-2021/README.md

 [5] https://pandas.pydata.org/docs/user_guide/index.html#user-guide

 # summary statistics
 To create summary statistics for the variables I used the describe() funtion from the pandas module .
 The describe funtion can be used to generate summary statistics for a variable, such as the mean, standard deviation and percentiles.
-In order to output the summary tables to the text file I first convert the data to text and use the inbuilt write funtion to append the tables.
+To output the summary tables to the text file, I first convert the data to text and use the inbuilt write funtion to append the tables.
 This is a flexible method, which allows titles and text to be added to the tables [7].
 I use the option pd.set_option("precision", 2) whichs limit the number of decimal places, making the tables easier to read.

 [6] https://pandas.pydata.org/docs/user_guide/basics.html#descriptive-statistics
 [7] https://stackoverflow.com/questions/43423950/how-to-print-title-above-pandas-dataframe-to-csv